MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/ca-cant-use-certificate-template.md

 ## Cause

 The behavior occurs because the Authenticated Users group is removed from the template's access control list (ACL).
 The Authenticated Users group is on a template ACL, by default.
-(The CA itself is included in this group.)
+(The Certification Authority object itself is included in this group.)
 If the Authenticated Users group is removed, the (enterprise) CA itself can no longer read the template in the Active Directory, and that's why certificate requests can be unsuccessful.

 ## Resolution